Meet the Provost

 Debasish (Deba) Dutta, PhD

-Debasish (Deba) Dutta joined Purdue University in 2014 as executive vice president for academic affairs and provost, with a faculty appointment as a professor of mechanical engineering.
+Debasish (Deba) Dutta is provost and executive vice president for academic affairs and diversity, with a faculty appointment as a professor of mechanical engineering.
 He received his PhD from Purdue in 1989 and is a fellow of the American Association for the Advancement of Science and a fellow of the American Society of Mechanical Engineers.
+As chief diversity officer for Purdue, Dutta ensures that diversity and inclusion are a priority for all areas of the university including faculty, students and staff.
+He and the college deans work in tandem to coordinate campus efforts for maximum impact.
+He is broadening the conversation and programming about diversity at Purdue and leveraging the success of the NSF-funded Advancement of Women in Academic Science and Engineering Careers (ADVANCE) initiative that is housed in the Office of the Provost.

 During 2004-07, he served at the National Science Foundation as acting director of the Division of Graduate Education, as IGERT program director and as advisor in the Office of Assistant Director, Education and Human Resources.
 He chaired the Learning and Workforce Development subcommittee during the development of NSF’s Cyberinfrastructure Strategy (Vision for 21st Century Discovery).